George Barney: Career in Australia

 Barney returned to England in May 1844 and served at Woolwich.
 In May 1846, now a lieutenant-colonel, was appointed Lieutenant-Governor of North Australia.
 In 1822 John Bigge had recommended the establishment of a convict settlement at Port Curtis on the east coast of Queensland.
 The project had been revived several times, and as some difficulty was being experienced in finding work for time-expired convicts in Tasmania, it was now decided to try the experiment of sending them to a new area and giving them land and a certain amount of government help.
 Edward Smith-Stanley, 14th Earl of Derby and William Ewart Gladstone, successive secretaries of state for the colonies, had fathered the project, and Gladstone had selected Barney as a man used to authority and with previous experience in Australia.

 Barney arrived again in Sydney on 15 September 1846 in the William Hyde, and quickly surveyed the coast in a small steamer, and decided that Port Curtis was the most suitable place for a settlement.
 Returning to Sydney a barque, the Lord Auckland, was chartered, and on 8 January 1847 sailed with Barney and his family, various officials, and a small military force.
 The party arrived at an unfavourable period and there was much discomfort from the extreme heat.
 In the meantime there had been a change of ministries in England, Henry Grey, 3rd Earl Grey had succeeded Gladstone, and had promptly vetoed the whole project.
 News of this reached Barney on 15 April 1847 and the party returned to Sydney.
 Barney was criticised in some quarters, but the colony was never given a chance to succeed.
 In later years the thriving town of Gladstone, Queensland, was established on the site, and the harbour is one of the finest in Australia.

 Late life

 Barney was appointed successively chief commissioner of crown lands on 1 January 1849, and Surveyor General of New South Wales on 11 October 1855.
 He was again appointed a member of the Legislative Council from 13 October 1851 to 29 February 1856.

+He was married to Portia Henrietta Peale.
+One of their daughters, Maria Jane Scott, was a painter and novelist.

-He died at Sydney on 16 April 1862 and was buried in St Thomas's cemetery (now St Thomas Rest Park).
-He was survived by his wife, Portia Henrietta Peale.
+He died at Sydney on 16 April 1862.